glowkeeper/Enervator/README.md

 ## Contributing

-Contributions presently unwelcome, since this forms part of [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/), which is unpublished.
-However, that will change with publication of that work, so if you are interested in [Enervator](https://rinkeby.etherscan.io/token/0x5483b2996bba07330e188fe10bb101d4c1ac8530), please email [Steve Huckle](https://glowkeeper.github.io/).
+Contributions presently _unwelcome_, since this forms part of [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/), which is unpublished.
+However, that will change with publication of that work, so if you are interested in contributing to [Enervator](https://rinkeby.etherscan.io/token/0x5483b2996bba07330e188fe10bb101d4c1ac8530), please email [Steve Huckle](https://glowkeeper.github.io/).

 ## License

 Presently, there are no circumstances where you may copy or reuse anything in this repository, since it forms part of [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/), which is unpublished.
-However, that will change with publication of that work, so if you are interested in [Enervator](https://rinkeby.etherscan.io/token/0x5483b2996bba07330e188fe10bb101d4c1ac8530), please email [Steve Huckle](https://glowkeeper.github.io/).